 - Have a fire escape plan.
 Let them know where the exits are, how to get to them, and what neighbors they can run to for help.
 If you have multiple latchkey kids, encourage them to work together and look out for one another in the event of a disaster.
 Running through drills of what to do in case of an emergency makes a well prepared family, should an emergency take place.

 - Find a neighbor you can trust.
 A trustworthy adult can be a powerful ally when it comes to children who are “watching themselves.”
 Run background checks on your neighbors and form relationships with the ones who are willing to watch out for your children.
-Whether they’re only available in case of disaster, or checking in on them from time to time, neighbors are one of the first people children go to for help when they’re afraid.
+Whether they’re only available in case of disaster, or checking in on them from time to time, neighbors are one of the first people children go to for help when they’re afraid, find out more about how to be a good neighbor.

 Latchkey kids can learn a great deal of responsibility and independent skills by being home alone, but there is no need to put added stress on them or yourself if you don’t think it’s necessary.
 If your child seems hesitant, try connecting with a family friend or babysitter instead.